folio-org/deprecated-mod-auth/doc/auth_architecture.md

 ## Interactions

-1. The Auth/N module, upon completing a sucessful "login", calls the /token endpoint of the Auth/Z module in order to request a new token to give to the user.
+1. The Auth/N module, upon completing a successful "login", calls the /token endpoint of the Auth/Z module in order to request a new token to give to the user.
 The /token endpoint is privileged, and requires the use of a shared secret, set at module deployment.
 2. It is possible that the Auth/N module may need to make changes to the Permissions of a user, based on information received during login.
 An example of this might be if a SAML permissions crosswalk has been defined, or if we are allow permissions to be managed using LDAP.
 Again, this interaction requires passing a shared secret.
 3. The Auth/Z module relies on the Permissions module in order to retrieve the permissions granted to a given user when the JWT is verified.